eendrulat/ArcGIS-SubOrganization-Sites/readme.md

 ### About

-Oregon has a single ArcGIS Online account with many different agencies creating mapping applications with an immeasurable benefit to the public.
-Sub-Organizational home pages give every agency the ability to present their efforts in an attractive site.
+Oregon has a single ArcGIS Online account with many different agencies, each creating mapping applications with an immeasurable benefit to the public.
+Sub-Organization home pages give every agency the ability to present their efforts in an attractive landing page.
 The site is fully responsive and looks great on mobile and tablet devices.
 You can view a list of our currently configured agency home pages through the links on our [ArcGIS Online page](http://geo.maps.arcgis.com/), or view them directly